Creating a Machine Learning Auto-Shoot bot for CS:GO. Part 5.

 mean_squared_error and generally had detection rates of 94%+.
 Would it make any noticeable difference in-game? not really.

-This time I have released this project a single zip file in order to contain the inelegant mess that this solution is.
+This time I have released this project as a single zip file in order to contain the inelegant mess that this solution is.
 If you’d like to have a play around you can download it here.

 Don’t worry, this is far from finished!
 Gaben, you’d better be quaking in your boots.. because I’m coming for CS:GO and I won’t stop until every counter-terrorist is swiftly taken down by machine learning controlled head shots.